jitpack/jitpack.io/ANDROID.md

 }
 ```

-where 'library' is the name of the gradle module.
+where 'library' is the name of your library module.

 ## Other notes